-Prior to the field surveys, a desktop assessment for Crotch's bumble bee was performed, which included a review of the nesting, foraging, and overwintering requirements for the species.
-In addition, data collected from the earlier spring 2023 surveys were used to assess areas that were likely to contain suitable habitat for Crotch's bumble bee and co-occurring pollinator species.
-The methods for focused surveys for Crotch's bumble bee were developed in coordination with CDFW and were based on the USFWS's Survey Protocols for the Rusty Patched Bumble bee (Bombus affinis) Version 2.2 (USFWS 2019b).
+Prior to the field surveys, a desktop assessment for Crotch's bumble bee was performed, which included a review of the nesting, foraging, and overwintering requirements for the species, and review of historical and current occurrence data.
+In addition, data collected from the earlier spring 2023 vegetation surveys were used to assess areas that were likely to contain suitable habitat for Crotch's bumble bee and co-occurring pollinator species.
+The methods for focused surveys for Crotch's bumble bee were developed in coordination with CDFW and were based on the USFWS's Survey Protocols for the Rusty Patched Bumble bee (Bombus affinis), Version 2.2 (USFWS 2019a).
 On June 6, 2023, CDFW published new survey guidance for Crotch's bumble bee, Survey Considerations for California Endangered Species Act (CESA) Candidate Bumble Bee Species (CDFW 2023).
 However, SWCA maintained the use of the CDFW-approved in-progress methods for consistency.
 The purpose of the surveys was to identify the availability of nesting, foraging, and overwintering habitat, and to search for Crotch's bumble bee within the study area.

 Teams of three to four SWCA biologists performed four focused surveys during the colony active period (April-August) to allow for the highest probability of detection.
 Surveys were performed on May 22-26, June 14-16, July 16-18, and August 14-26, 2023.
-The surveys were focused on areas with the highest abundance of plants that may provide nectar for foraging bumble bees, specifically along the largest washes (See Appendix D, Figure 4).
+The surveys were focused on areas with the highest abundance of plants that may provide nectar for foraging bumble bees, specifically along the largest washes (Appendix D-1: Figure 4).
 Nectar plants were recorded using a handheld GPS unit.
 No bumble bees were captured or handled during survey efforts.

 Potentially suitable foraging and nesting habitat for Crotch's bumble bee is present with the study area, though it is not within the known range for this species.
 The nearest CNDDB occurrence is approximately 40 miles north of the study area and nearly 30 years old.
 There was no evidence of Crotch's bumble bee or other bumble bee species during the four surveys.
-Based on this evidence, Crotch's bumble bee is considered absent from the study area and would not be impacted by the project.
-The detailed methods, results, and species observations can be found in Crotch's Bumble Bee Focused Survey Report for the Soda Mountain Solar Project (See Appendix D).
+Based on this evidence, Crotch's bumble bee is considered to have low potential to occur in the study area and would likely not be impacted by the project.
+The detailed methods, results, and species observations can be found in Crotch's Bumble Bee Focused Survey Report for the Soda Mountain Solar Project (see Appendix D-1).